 Areas of Expertise

-Adolescent Development, Classroom Management & School Discipline, Teacher Education & Induction, Anti-Oppressive Pedagogies, Critical Ethnography
+Adolescent Development, Classroom Management & School Discipline, Teacher Education & Induction, Culturally Responsive Pedagogies, Anti-Oppressive Pedagogies, Critical Ethnography

 Eric’s research is situated at the intersection of adolescent development and teacher education.
-He investigates factors that promote the academic success and psychosocial flourishing of both students and teachers, paying particular attention to teacher-student relational understanding, disciplinary interactions, developmental trajectories, processes of identity formation, and pedagogical strategies.
-His current projects include the development of a taxonomy of adolescent classroom resistance to help educators respond productively to student (mis)behavior, and an invited co-written white paper on the relationship between student voice, motivation, and engagement in student-centered learning environments.
-Eric is also collaborating with a colleague at the University of Pennsylvania to secure funds for a mixed-methods longitudinal study of the ways teacher-student interpersonal (mis)understanding shapes academic and pro-social outcomes.
+He investigates factors that promote the academic success and psychosocial flourishing of both students and teachers, paying particular attention to teacher-student relational understanding, disciplinary interactions, developmental trajectories, processes of identity formation, pedagogical strategies, whiteness, and anti-oppressive pedagogies.

 - Nakkula, M. J., & Toshalis, E. (2006).
 Understanding youth: Adolescent development for educators.
 Cambridge, MA: Harvard Education Press.

 - Toshalis, E. (forthcoming, 2015).
 Make Me: Understanding and Engaging Student Resistance in the Classroom.
 Cambridge, MA: Harvard Education Press.